anikonchuk/rt_fresh_tv-cli-app/README.md

 bundle install
 ```

-And then execute the rt-fresh-tv bin file from the root directory:
+And then execute the rt-fresh-tv bin file:

     $ ./bin/rt-fresh-tv